tu4ndoan/TrialProjectUE5/README.md

 trial project, unreal engine 5, cosu games

 ## Trial Project

-- GameMode:
+  - Basic Sword Combat system
-  - Team fight, 2 teams
+  - 2 Attacks
-  - In some defined time
-  - If you kill an enemy, your team get score
-  - If you hit an enemy, your hit count is recorded (for leaderboard)
-  - hit event

-- GameState:
-  - handle score of 2 teams
+  - 2 Teams
-  - handle hit count of player (show leaderboard in-game)
+  - Damage/Health system
-  - hit event?
+  - Score system:
+    - Record Attack Events:

-- GameInstanceSubsystem:
+      - How many hits
-  - interface for sessions...

-- PlayerState:
+      - How many swings
-  - keep player's information

-- TrialProjectCharacter:
+      - Total Damage done
- - 2 attacks
+  - Networking Requirements:
+    - Attack events must be replicated so that players that join during the match can see the exact state of the animation playing
- - simple health
+    - Damage and health system separately
- - sword (box collision component) used to generate overlap event when you hit someone
- - handle overlap event

-## TODO:

-  - Handle Player joins in-progress (sync animation, skeletal mesh, bone loc...)
-  - Sphere Trace to hit sth

 ## Currently has:

+  - 2 Teams
- - 2 Simple Attacks (networked)
+  - 2 Simple Attacks (Sphere Trace):

- - Create Session, Find Session, Join Session
+    - Skill 1: Dash in and slash (deal damage to enemy on the way)
+    - Skill 2: Hit sword to the ground creating an explosion (cause impulse and deal radial damage)
+    - Combo using 1 2 or 2 1
+    - Nice to have:
+      - Allow player to parry the hit (reduce most damage)
+      - Ultimate skill (usable when have enough mana)
- - Simple Health system
+  - Simple Health system:
- - Add game mode, game state, player state,
- - total hit count
+    - Max Health
+    - Current Health
+    - Player Die
+  - Simple Damage system:
+    - Player has a base damage (set default = 10 in character constructor)
+    - Actual Damage to apply is calculated by character base damage + weapon damage
+    - Actual Damage to take will be Actual Damage applied - Player's resistance/armor
+    - Apply Damage
+    - Take Damage
- - auto assign team when player join, still working on a simple damage system
+  - GM assign team when player join, still working on a simple damage system

-## Working On:
+  - Player State (Player Name, Player Score, Total Swing Attempt, Total Hit, Total Damage Done)
+  - Score System:
+    - Team Score (Team A, Team B)
+    - Player Score:
+      - Total kills (+1 personal score for who last hit an enemy)
+      - Total swing attempt
+      - Total hits

- - Improve Damage system
+      - Total Damage done
- - Improve Health system
+  - Session Interface

-## current issue
+## Current issue

- - AnimMontage Death and HitReact can't play
+  - Animation Death and Hit React don't play

 ## For Testing

-  - open editor, run dedicated server
+  - open editor, play as client
-  - open 2 client.bat
-  - call open 127.0.0.1:17777 on each client.bat instance
-  - test 2 clients, ignore the first client spawn by the editor
-  - should build a dedicated server instead?
+  - tick run separate server

-## end